 The short answer is – yes.
-Even though they are among the newcomers to the Australian betting market, I consider Picklebet to be a very trustworthy operator.
+Even though they are newcomers to the Australian betting market, I consider Picklebet to be a very trustworthy operator.
 They hold a betting license issued by Australia’s Northern Territory Government, which is the clear indicator that they are doing the things the right way.

 Verdict – eSports and Nothing Else

-However, there are few major downsides I can’t avoid to mention, such as lack of live betting and mobile apps.
+However, there are few major downsides I can’t avoid to mention, such as the lack of live betting and mobile apps.
 The biggest issue is that in terms of eSports, they don’t offer anything more than bet365 or Unibet have in place.
 That’s why I think that you’ll be better off with these sites since they have a far better overall betting offer.

-Can I watch live streams on Picklebet site?
+Can I watch live streams on Picklebet?